ar8372/Image-Feature-extraction-using-Reinforcement-Learning/README.md

  * Preprocess it to reduce computation
  * Assign pixels to grids
  * Assign reward to each state
- * Find center of figure
+ * Find optimal point of the figure
  * Calculate return and using it to extract features
  * At the end we get 4 features corresponding to each image